4WD Trip To The Storm Jade Mine

 This trip has been a year in the making.
 Last fall my dad (Jim) and I tried to get to the Barry Storm Jade Mine twice, but the Black Eagle Road was washed out about 5 or 6 miles in and it had a drop off that we were not sure we could navigate past.
 Even if we got down the drop off how would we get up it?
 With only one vehicle we didn’t want to risk it.

 Jim had planned various strategies on how we could navigate the drop off during our third attempt.
 He’s had a lot of time to plan this trip.
 When we reached the wash crossing along Black Eagle Mine Rd. where the drop off was, Jim just stopped the car and stared.
 The road had been fixed!
-No more drop off or impassable areas in sight.
+No more drop off in sight.
 He was almost disappointed that we didn’t have the challenge of a treacherous hurdle, but relieved that there would be nothing stopping us this time from reaching the mine.

 Using a GPS device Jim tracked our progress and when the map indicated we were close we stopped at what looked like the old road that turns off to the right with a metal gate across part of it.
 It was not a maintained road, so we couldn’t drive in.
 We packed up our cameras, video equipment, some food and headed up the sandy wash on foot.
 About a mile in we realized that we were not in the correct valley.
 Even though the GPS said we were near the mine we couldn’t see any evidence of the mine nearby.
 After a brief break for lunch we headed back to the cars.